dsmithhayes/vpc/doc.md

 algorithms.
 Throughout time this document will expand and remain in the order of functionality added.

+The instructions are a crucial part of the CPU, as they will control the data and perform operations.
+There is an optimal, six-operation pipeline method that will be used for this CPU.
+This basic idea is how the software will decode 2byte chunks of memory into operations.

+1. Fetch instruction
+2. Decode instruction
+3. Calculate operand address
+4. Fetch the operand
+5. Execute the instruction
+6. Write the operand somewhere

 ## loadf()

 * `void *memory`